Loading...

 Employee corner: Giving feedback to coworkers

-If you’re concerned about coming off as superior to your colleagues, make feedback light and informal.
-Then, ask for their feedback in return.
-That way, it’ll feel like a part of natural conversation and not like you’re talking down to your peers.
+If you’re concerned about coming off as critical or arrogant, keep your tone light and informal and frame the conversation in a spirit of mutual learning versus exposing faults.
+Ask your coworkers for their perspective on things and get their feedback in return.
+That way, it’ll feel like a natural discussion and not like you’re talking down to your peers.

 25. Focus on positives